nihalalarifi/hackathon-platform/README.md

 ## Features

-- **Role-based access control** — four distinct roles (Participant, Mentor, Judge, Organizer), each with a dedicated dashboard and permissions
+- **Role-based access control** : four distinct roles (Participant, Mentor, Judge, Organizer), each with a dedicated dashboard and permissions
-- **Team management** — participants can create teams, invite others, and view team status in real time
+- **Team management** : participants can create teams, invite others, and view team status in real time
-- **Mentoring sessions** — mentors can schedule, edit, and delete sessions; participants can view and book them by team
+- **Mentoring sessions** : mentors can schedule, edit, and delete sessions; participants can view and book them by team
-- **Judging system** — judges can select and remove winners with full audit visibility
+- **Judging system** : judges can select and remove winners with full audit visibility
-- **Event scheduling** — organizers can create and manage the hackathon schedule
+- **Event scheduling** : organizers can create and manage the hackathon schedule
-- **JWT authentication** — secure stateless auth with token-based session management
+- **JWT authentication** : secure stateless auth with token based session management
-- **Flutter web frontend** — single-page app with a dark cyberpunk-inspired UI, runs in any browser
+- **Flutter web frontend** : single-page app with a dark cyberpunk-inspired UI, runs in any browser

 ## Tech Stack